 With an interest in the non-profit sector, and building on Qualcomm’s philanthropic corporate giving culture, Peter built the corporate relationship between Qualcomm and the Royal National Institute for Blind People (RNIB), as well as being a Trustee of local charity Ely Foodbank.
 Peter has a passion for mentoring and developing the next generation of leaders, having instigated programmes in both the commercial and third-sector.

-Peter is a Fellow of the Institution of Engineering and Technology (IET), Member of the British Computer Society (BCS) and a Chartered Engineer, and holds an honours degree in Computer Science from the University of Kent.
+Peter is a Fellow of the Institution of Engineering and Technology (IET), Member of the British Computer Society (BCS) and a Chartered Engineer, is an alumni of the Cambridge Judge Business School, and holds an honours degree in Computer Science from the University of Kent.
+Peter is co-author of the 2012 classic The Essentials of Mobile Handset Design.

 Peter is a very curious, inquisitive individual, and as well as high technology, has wide ranging interests including history, architecture, cosmology, theology, linguistics and behavioural economics.
 When relaxing, Peter enjoys visiting nature and heritage sites along with a spot of bird-watching.